Eschatologue/CM_wiki/docs/class/monk/wu-jen.md

 ### Level 11: Spiritual Flow

 You weave your martial arts with spiritual magic.
-When you cast a Wu Jen spell with a casting time of an Action, you can expend 2 Focus Points to cast it as a Bonus Action instead.
+When you cast a Wu Jen spell with a casting time of an Action, you can expend 2 :class-phb24-monk: **Focus Points** to cast it as a Bonus Action instead.

 Moreover, when you start your turn and are Concentrating on a spell that you cast on yourself (such as *Haste*), you gain Temporary Hit Points equal to twice the level of that spell.